The Design and Implementation of a High-Performance Log-Structured RAID System for ZNS SSDs: Introduction

 We present \sysname, a high-performance RAID system for ZNS SSDs by carefully exploiting Zone Append to achieve high write performance via intra-zone parallelism; in the meantime, \sysname supports lightweight stripe management in terms of: (i) querying stripe metadata during degraded reads, crash recovery, and full-drive recovery, (ii) memory usage for indexing, and (iii) persistent storage for metadata. \sysname builds on log-structured RAID (Log-RAID) \cite{chiueh14, colgrove15, ioannou18, kim19}, which issues sequential writes to a RAID array, and extends Log-RAID with a novel {\em group-based data layout}.
 Specifically, \sysname partitions stripes into stripe groups and issues Zone Append to the stripes within the same stripe group for high write performance.
 The group-based data layout organizes stripes with a coarse-grained ordering and enables \sysname to manage stripes efficiently on a per-group basis.

-We observe that Zone Append effectively exploits intra-zone parallelism when a workload is dominated by small writes and the writes are issued to a single zone of a ZNS SSD at a time, while Zone Write is beneficial when a workload is dominated by large writes or when the writes are concurrently issued to multiple zones of a ZNS SSD (in which Zone Write exploits better inter-zone parallelism for large writes).
+From our measurement study (\S\ref{subsec:vs}), we observe that Zone Append effectively exploits intra-zone parallelism when a workload is dominated by small writes and when writes are issued to a single zone of a ZNS SSD at a time, while Zone Write is beneficial when a workload is dominated by large writes or when writes are concurrently issued to multiple zones of a ZNS SSD (in which Zone Write exploits better inter-zone parallelism for large writes).
 To this end, \sysname adopts {\em hybrid data management} to manage small and large writes across multiple zones in a ZNS SSD, so as to simultaneously achieve intra-zone and inter-zone parallelism through a careful combination of both Zone Append and Zone Write primitives.